Code-Institute-Submissions/fitipedia/README.md

 * **Update (U)** all buttons that edit and update data on the website are **<span style="color:aqua">blue</span>**
 * **Delete (D)** all buttons that remove data from the website are **<span style="color:red">red</span>**

-The exception is the 'Search Dictionary' button on the home page, which serves as the app's main call to action button.
+The exception is the gold 'Search Dictionary' button on the home page, which serves as the app's main call to action button.

 The upvote and downvote buttons and the icons that they display also make their purpose clear to the user, as the colour green is associated with approval, while red is associated with disapproval.
 Each term's score is shown in larger text so that the user is left in